telepresenceio/telepresence/docs/tutorials/kubernetes-client.md

 What's going on:

-1. Telepresence creates a new `Deployment` called `example`, which runs a proxy.
+1. Telepresence creates a new `Deployment`, which runs a proxy.
 2. Telepresence runs `curl` locally in a way that proxies networking through that `Deployment`.
 3. The DNS lookup and HTTP request done by `curl` get routed through the proxy and transparently access the cluster... even though `curl` is running locally.
+4. When `curl` exits the new `Deployment` will be cleaned up.

 To learn more about what Telepresence proxies you can read the relevant [reference documentation](/reference/proxying.html).